 Required: David JC MacKay: Sustainable Energy-Without the Hot Air, available to download for free at

-Additional resources: We will extensively use scientific papers and on-line databases available through Goucher library or through external links on GoucherLearn.
+Additional resources: We will extensively use the on-line databases available through the Goucher library or through the external links on GoucherLearn.

 · Course Description

 Introductory course in environmental physics that emphasizes the physical principles behind the production, transport and conversion of energy.
 The laws of thermodynamics and classical mechanics are applied to natural ecosystems and energy resources such as fossil fuels, nuclear energy, hydropower, wind, solar power etc. These resources are analyzed in terms of the societal and environmental impacts of the associated technologies.

 By the end of the course, the student will be able to:

 · Evaluate environmental sustainability issues by systematically using discipline-specific knowledge.